 Online gambling and casinos use third-party “data harvesters” to actively target people on low incomes and people who have stopped gambling.
 An article published in the Guardian newspaper last summer revealed “lower income segments” were among the “most successfully targeted”.

-This demographic are more likely to bet again to win back what they have lost – therefore, online alternative lending has also seen an increase in customers who are suffering with problem gambling, using short-term/alternative credit to pay for the habit.
+This demographic are more likely to bet again to win back what they have lost – therefore, online alternative lending has also seen an increase in customers who are suffering with problem gambling, using short term financial solutions as gambling debt loans.

 The article tells of how online advertising is used to entice new customers who are on low incomes, offering increasingly larger free bets over the weeks if the first advert is not successful.